Geometry and Conservation Laws for a Class of Second-Order Parabolic Equations II: Conservation Laws: Introduction

-In Section \ref{sec:conservation laws}, these tools are used to prove Theorem \ref{thm:conservation laws linear part}, which describes the canonical form that any conservation law takes, and its dependence on a single function on the infinite prolongation of $M_0$.
-This function satisfies an auxilliary differential equation on the infinite prolongation, so that in principle, one needs to solve an infinite dimensional PDE to find conservation laws.
+In~Section~\ref{sec:conservation laws}, these tools are used to prove Theorem~\ref{thm:conservation laws linear part}, which describes the canonical form that any conservation law takes, and its dependence on a single function on the infinite prolongation of~$M_0$.
+This function satisfies an auxiliary differential equation on the infinite prolongation, so~that in principle, one needs to solve an infinite-dimensional PDE to find conservation laws.

-In Section \ref{sec:Conservation laws of strong parabolic}, I prove Theorem \ref{thm:Jacobi potential lives on M_0}, which states that the defining function of a conservation law is in fact defined on $M_0$, instead of on the infinite prolongation.
-Since points of $M_0$ are the 2-jets of solutions, this result can be restated as follows. \begin{theorem} Any conservation law for any evolutionary parabolic equation depends on at most second derivatives of solutions. \end{theorem} This means in particular that the classification problem of finding all conservation laws for a parabolic system is a finite dimensional problem, in distinct contrast to other symbol classes.
+In~Section~\ref{sec:Conservation laws of strong parabolic}, I prove Theorem~\ref{thm:Jacobi potential lives on M_0}, which states that the defining function of a conservation law is in fact defined on $M_0$, instead of on the infinite prolongation.
+Since points of~$M_0$ are the 2-jets of solutions, this result can be restated as follows. \begin{Theorem} Any conservation law for any evolutionary parabolic equation depends on at most second derivatives of solutions. \end{Theorem} This means in particular that the classification problem of finding all conservation laws for a~parabolic system is a finite-dimensional problem, in distinct contrast to other symbol classes.

-Using the reduction of conservation laws to $M_0$ it is then fairly simple to prove Corollary \ref{thm:parabolics with conservation laws are MA}, which can be paraphrased as follows. \begin{theorem} If an evolutionary parabolic equation has at least one non-trivial conservation law, then it is of Monge-Amp\`ere type in the neighborhood where the conservation law does not vanish. \end{theorem}
+Using the reduction of conservation laws to $M_0$ it is then fairly simple to prove Corollary~\ref{thm:parabolics with conservation laws are MA}, which can be paraphrased as follows. \begin{Theorem} If an evolutionary parabolic equation has at least one non-trivial conservation law, then it is of Monge--Amp\`ere type in the neighborhood where the conservation law does not vanish. \end{Theorem}